19bufordcarl/CarlRPG/Myth & Shadow/Conditions/Grappled.md

 # Grappled

-Your [Movement](../Game%20Procedures/Movement.md) becomes 0, and you can’t benefit from any bonus to your movement.
+A grappled creature's [Movement](../Game%20Procedures/Movement.md) is 0, and it can’t benefit from any bonus to movement.

-If the grappler can no longer grappled you (out of reach, [Incapacitated](Incapacitated.md), etc.) this condition ends.
+If the grappler can no longer grappled the creature (out of melee reach, [Incapacitated](Incapacitated.md), etc.) this condition ends.

-By default, a creature's reach is 5' (adjacent squares).
+*By default, melee reach is 5' (adjacent squares on a grid).*